 Lock /tmp, /var/tmp, and /dev/shm partitions (linux/Unix)

-Since /tmp, /var/tmp and /dev/shm are world writable directories, if left unlocked anyone can read/write/excute anything from these directories and it becomes a major security concern.
+- Since /tmp, /var/tmp and /dev/shm are world writable directories, if left unlocked anyone can read/write/execute anything from these directories and it becomes a major security concern.

 Lock down Your Software: PHP, Apache, etc.